torognes/swarm/README.md

 ### Dereplication (mandatory) ###

-In a sample, or collection of sample, a given sequence is likely to appear several times.
+In a sample, or collection of sample, a given sequence may appear several times.
 That number of strictly identical occurrences represents the *abundance* value of the sequence.
 Swarm requires all fasta entries to present abundance values to be able to produce high-resolution clusters, like this: